marafrass/Prototype3/README.md

 For the prototype, I wanted to engage the player in a world where they are not wanted, and something strange is afoot.
 My testing questions mainly concern themselves with conversation and dialogue options, hence:

 #### What questions do players care most about?
-Where is the line between frustration and deliberate vagueness in game narrative?
+How ready is the player to form their own conclusions, and in a mystery setting, how proactive are they in looking for answers?
 What is the "Why can't I ask X" question, and when and how does it come up?

 ###